Atlas975/Notes/SoftwareDesign/Software_architecture.md

 ## Repository architectural style
 - Suitable when components need to share data between each other
-- Components must agree to repo schema, adding an extra challenge
+- Components must agree to repo schema, adding an extra level of coordination

 > ![[Pasted image 20221124001856.png|550|550]]
 > ![[Pasted image 20221124001914.png|550|550]]